Master Watershed Steward Program

 The Master Watershed Program in the Lehigh Valley

 In 2013, the WCLV collaborated with Penn State Cooperative Extension to create Pennsylvania’s first Master Watershed Steward program.
-Three years later, the Lehigh Valley program has nearly 100 active volunteers, and new county programs are in the works throughout the Commonwealth.The Penn State Master Watershed Steward program was established to strengthen local capacity for management and protection of watersheds, streams, and rivers, by educating and empowering volunteers.
+Today, the Lehigh Valley program has nearly 100 active volunteers, and new county programs are in the works throughout the Commonwealth.The Penn State Master Watershed Steward program was established to strengthen local capacity for management and protection of watersheds, streams, and rivers, by educating and empowering volunteers.
 The program provides interested individuals with extensive training in watershed management.
 In return for the training, participants dedicate volunteer time to educate the community about watershed stewardship based on university research and recommendations.

 Training and volunteer service are coordinated at the county level by extension staff, partners, or trained volunteers.
 Generally 15-20 people are selected for the program each year.
 Those accepted to the program attend training classes that focus on a broad range of water resource topics, including groundwater, stream ecology, wetlands, invasive plants, water recreation and stormwater management.
 There is a one-time registration cost to those accepted into the program.
 This is to cover the cost of the manual, name tag, and cost of the meeting facilities.